How Much Does a Heat Pump Cost in 2025?

 Highlights

-• The system size, type, efficiency rating, and brand affect the total cost.
+• Factors like system size, type, efficiency rating, and location will affect the total price.

-• Labor is one of the most significant installation costs, with HVAC contractors charging an average of $75 to $125 per hour.
+• Labor is one of the most significant heat pump installation costs, with HVAC contractors charging an average of $75 to $125 per hour.

 Get quotes from up to 3 pros!